dafny-lang/dafny/docs/_includes/Types.md

 function `as real` from `int` to `real`, as described in [Section 0](#sec-numeric-conversion-operations].

+TODO: Need syntax for real literals with exponents

+TODO: Need double and flot machine-precision types, with literals and operations (including NaN, infinities and signed zero).

 ## 7.3.
 Bit-vector types
 ````grammar
 BitVectorType_ = bvToken